-5.7.3.2.1 Parameterizing the diameter source
+5.7.3.2.2 Parameterizing the diameter source

-Parameterize the source of the winding diameter for the calculation of the material tensile force based on whether a sensor serves as the source for the diameter in your drive project or whether the diameter is calculated by the drive controller.
+Parameterize the source of the winding diameter based on whether a sensor serves as the source for the diameter in your drive project or whether the diameter is calculated by the drive controller.
+A sensor for the actual material velocity is required for the calculation of the winding diameter by the drive controller.
 First configure the general settings as described below, then parameterize either the diameter sensor or the diameter calculator, depending on the source.